Self improvement books are always a good read.

 I think it is especially helpful to young adults.

-9. Women are from Mars Men are from Venus; the classic guide to understanding the opposite sex by John Gray, PhD
+9. Men are from Mars Women are from Venus; the classic guide to understanding the opposite sex by John Gray, PhD

-Psychotherapist John Gray, gives us this awesome guide for marriages and relationships.
+Psychotherapist John Gray gives us this awesome guide for marriages and relationships in this book: Men are from Mars, Women are from Venus.

 I know, you’re thinking…another self-help book?
 Really?